-If you and/or your spouse wish to contribute to any/all of the funds listed on the last page of this booklet, you must complete DE Schedule III.
+If you and/or your spouse wish to contribute to any/all of the funds listed on Page 13, you must complete DE Schedule III.
 Enter the amount of your donation on the line provided next to the designated fund(s) of your choice.
 Enter the total amount donated on Line 55.
 The minimum amount for a donation is \$1.
 If you are not due a refund and you wish to make a contribution, you may do so.
 Include the total amount of your donation with the balance due.

-Carryover to 2018 Estimated Tax Account
+56 Carryover to 2019 Estimated Tax Account

-If you wish to apply a portion of your overpayment to your 2018 Estimated Tax Account, enter on Line 56 the portion of your overpayment (Line 54) to be applied.
+If you wish to apply a portion of your overpayment to your 2019 Estimated Tax Account, enter on Line 56 the portion of your overpayment (Line 54) to be applied.